Suboccipital surgery for acoustic neuroma

 Step 1: prepare the patient

 You will lie on the operating table and be given anesthesia.
-Once you are asleep, your head will be placed in a 3-pin skull-fixation device, which attaches to the table and holds your head in position during surgery.
+Once asleep, your head is placed in a 3-pin skull-fixation device that attaches to the table and holds your head still during surgery.
 The hair near the incision area will be shaved and the scalp prepped with an antiseptic.
 The audiologist will attach electrodes to your face and ear to monitor the facial nerve, hearing, and brainstem functions during surgery.

 Step 2: make a skin incision

 The lesser and greater occipital nerves innervate the skin on the back of the scalp.
 These nerves can be cut, stretched or trapped in scar tissue from the incision.
 Chronic headache and occipital neuralgia (electric-shock pain) may be related to damage of these nerves.
 A high-arching skin incision crosses the nerves at their end branches and is less likely to cause damage (Fig. 2).
 The skin and muscles are lifted off the bone and folded back.